abonello/riddle-game-app/README.md

 _~~Make it case insensitive~~_

+Store and display wrong answers during attempt 2 and attempt 3.

 I will need to add a game menu item that will appear only when a user is logged in and only while a game is running.
 This should allow the user to navigate away from the